TechWithTyler/SheftAppsStylishUI/README.md

-SheftAppsStylishUI makes it easier for the SheftApps team to build their great apps, like RandoFacto, by providing controls, container views, and SwiftUI modifiers.
+SheftAppsStylishUI makes it easier for the SheftApps team to build their great apps, like RandoFacto, by providing a single codebase for common custom controls, container views, and SwiftUI modifiers.